KHAD: Post-KhAD (1986-2001)

-On 9 January 1986, KHAD was changed with its name to WAD (Wazarat-e Amaniat-e Dowlati or Ministry of State Security).
+On 9 January 1986, KhAD was changed with its name to WAD (Wazarat-e Amaniat-e Dowlati or Ministry of State Security), with the agency becoming its own ministry.
 It was reported that WAD was placed in charge of controlling the Kabul Garrison.
 Its budget and size were expanded.
+However WAD would still often be referred to as KhAD by the US government and the CIA.
+In 1987 KhAD was behind many terrorist attacks on Pakistani soil including the Karachi Car bombing and an attempted car bombing on the US Consulate in Peshawar which ended up killing over 30 people.